GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/descriptors.rst

   * If the undecorated descriptor returns a list, an exception is raised if the list is not the same length as the number of extensions.
-  * If the undecorated descriptor returns a single value, the decorator will turn this into a list of the correct length by copying this value.
+  * If the undecorated descriptor returns a single value, the decorator will turn it into a list of the correct length by copying this value.

 * If the ``AstroData`` object is a single slice and the undecorated descriptor returns a list, only the first element is returned.